jsiwu94/Moon/about/index.md

 ## About Me

-My name is Jennifer, and I am currently pursuing a Master's degree in Analytics and Applied Statistics until June 2020.
-My 2.5 years of professional experience includes Supply Chain, Customer Insight, & Continuous Improvement Analytics.
+My name is Jennifer, and I am currently pursuing a Master's degree in Analytics and Applied Statistics until June 2020 from University of California, Irvine.
+My 2.5 years of professional experience includes **Supply Chain, Customer Insight, & Continuous Improvement Analytics**.
 I leveraged data and statistical concepts to analyze areas of improvement, root cause issues, test hypotheses, and identify optimal solutions.
 <br>
 <br>